Henry Pedris

 Duenuge Edward Henry Pedris (හෙන්රි පේද්රිස්; 16 August 1888 – 7 July 1915) was a Ceylonese militia officer and a prominent socialite.
 Pedris was executed for treason by the 17th Punjab Regiment of the British Indian Army under martial law during the 1915 Sinhalese-Muslim riots.
-Convicted in a three day Field General Court Martial under the terms of the Army Act, bypassing the local legal system, his execution was viewed as unjust by the local population and a warning to local leaders.
+Convicted in a three-day Field General Court Martial under the terms of the Army Act, bypassing the local legal system, his execution was viewed as unjust by the local population and a warning to local leaders.
 It hastened the movement toward independence, providing motivation and a martyr for those who pioneered the movement.

-On 12 September 2024, the President of Sri Lanka posthumously pardoned Henry Pedris.
+On 12 September 2024, the President of Sri Lanka posthumously pardoned Henry Pedris, 108 years after his execution.